bbcmicrobit/micropython/docs/index.rst

 BBC micro:bit MicroPython documentation
 =======================================

-Welcome to the project!
+Welcome!

+The BBC micro:bit is a small computing device for children.
+One of the languages it understands is the popular Python programming langauge.
+The version of Python that runs on the BBC micro:bit is called MicroPython.

+This documentation includes lessons for teachers and API documentation for developers (check out the index on the left).
 We hope you enjoy developing for the BBC micro:bit using MicroPython.

 .. image:: comic.png